-- b.
-Grade of B or above in both International Law and in the course that is used to meet the Comparative or Foreign Law course requirement of the concentration. - c.
-No more than 10 credits taken on a Pass/Fail basis may be used to satisfy the Concentration's credit requirement. - d.
-No more than 10 credits from a qualifying Semester-in-Practice may be used to satisfy the Concentration's credit requirement. - e.
-Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean for Faculty or their designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLGS will accept the credits. - f.
+- e.
+Courses taken at an ABA-approved summer study-abroad program must have the prior approval of the Vice Dean of Faculty or their designee for the course to be used to satisfy the study-abroad requirement, and prior approval of the Registrar to determine that VLGS will accept the credits. - f.
 Number of credits for courses taken at foreign institutions: Many foreign law schools determine the number of credits differently than U.S. law schools.
 The number of credits earned for courses taken at a foreign institution will be determined in accordance with the ABA regulation for determining course credits. - g.
 Official transcripts and translations or foreign evaluations as required must be submitted prior to the credits being accepted and noted on the transcript. - h.
 List of courses meeting the concentration requirements: